 SCIENCE, SOCIETY, AND THE ENVIRONMENT:

 Finally, we will discuss the debates about the Enlightenment and capitalism within critical ecology: the environmental movement, deep ecology, social ecology, and radical ecology.
 Of particular importance is the return to the enchanted nature and physics of Aristotle and the moral economy and classical democracy of the Greek polis by the social ecologists for insights into the crisis of Western reason and Enlightenment science along with their vision of small-scale technology, local communities, and participatory democracy.
-From this perspective, environmental science and social ecology are sensitive to the broader social issues of the need for structural change of class society and political economy, domination of nature and humanity, and social critique.
+From this perspective, environmental science and social ecology are sensitive to the broader social issues of the need for structural change of modern class society and political economy, the domination of nature and humanity.
+In order to develop a critical ecology, social justice must be balanced with ecological justice since the two forms of justice are impossible to achieve without each other.
+Without ecological justice, there will be no material and natural existence and viable human life and without social justice, there will be no democracy, freedom, and sustainable economy.
 Readings will be from T. Kuhn, E. A. Burtt, M. Berman, H. Braverman, C. Lasch, F. Capra, M. Horkheimer, H. Marcuse, and C. Merchant.

 T. Kuhn, The Structure of Scientific Revolutions

 Aristotle, Physics and Metaphysics (selections)

 E. A. Burtt, The Metaphysical Foundations of Modern Science